 The National 2021 in Denver was a resounding success!
 We are so grateful to have had the opportunity to reconnect with friends and colleagues during the event.
 Be sure to save the date for this year's meeting, July 28–31 in Orlando!

-Check out the preliminary program, and watch your APMA publications for more information.
-Registration for The National is now open.
+Check out the 2021 final program, and watch your APMA publications for more information about what happened in Denver.

 APMA is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
 APMA has approved this activity for a maximum of 29.5 continuing education contact hours (CECH).

 Though the COVID public health crisis prevented us from hosting The National 2020 in Boston, it allowed us to introduce several new virtual learning opportunities for our members.
 Find out more about previous offerings and future opportunities.Check it out

 Thank you for your interest in presenting your research relating to the care of the foot and ankle at the APMA 2022 Annual Scientific Meeting (The National).
 The meeting will be held July 28–31 at the Marriot Orlando World Center in Orlando.